Altinn/altinn-studio-docs/content/community/contributing/handbook/docker/without-docker-desktop/macos/index.md

 ### Install Homebrew

+Homebrew is a package manager for macOS.
+It will be used in this guide to install different tools.

-You can install Homebrew by visiting [https://brew.sh/](https://brew.sh/).
+You can install Homebrew by visiting https://brew.sh/.

 ## Installation